1605200517/gists/ramdisk-maven.md

 ## Preparation: ramdisk with tmpfs

-Check whether you have SSD or not:
+Check whether you have an SSD:
 ```
 cat /sys/block/sda/queue/rotational
 ```